ipartola/connie-experiment/README.md

 that the server to complete the TCP handshake first is likely also geographically closer and faster than the rest.

-Included with the project is bench.py which can be used to measure the effect of using the httplib implementation vs the Connie one.
-Run it for yourself to see the results.
+Included with the project are two benchmark files which can be used to measure the effect of using the connie connect implementations against the built-in connect implementation.

 ## Prototype only